 A master arranger and virtuoso trombonist whose sleek, harmonically rich compositions became a bedrock of modern big band jazz.

-Slide Hampton, born Locksley Wellington Hampton, brought a singularly smooth and intelligent voice to jazz from the 1950s onward.
-Hailing from a musical family in Indiana, he was a self-taught trombonist who quickly graduated from territory bands to touring with legends like Lionel Hampton and Dizzy Gillespie.
-His true signature, however, was his genius for arrangement; his charts for ensembles like the Thad Jones/Mel Lewis Orchestra and his own World of Trombones group were marvels of texture and forward-thinking harmony.
-Hampton won two Grammy Awards, not for playing but for his meticulous, expansive writing.
-He remained a revered elder statesman, teaching and performing with undiminished elegance until his passing in 2021, leaving behind a library of music that continues to challenge and inspire.
+Slide Hampton, born Locksley Wellington Hampton, won two Grammy Awards for his arrangements rather than his trombone playing.
+A self-taught trombonist from a musical Indiana family, he graduated from territory bands to touring with Lionel Hampton and Dizzy Gillespie in the 1950s.
+His charts for the Thad Jones/Mel Lewis Orchestra and his own World of Trombones group displayed texture and forward-thinking harmony.
+Hampton taught and performed with undiminished elegance until his death in 2021, leaving a library of music that continues to challenge and inspire.

 1928–1945